 A few months later the Pope issued five bulls condemning Wycliffe’s writings.
 In 1382 all his works were banned and he was summoned for trial again, this time at Blackfriars Monastery in London.
 Just as the proceedings began the courtroom shook.
 A violent earthquake had hit London.
 The trial was abandoned with both sides claiming it to be an omen supporting their stance.

 Wycliffe retired to Leicestershire and died of natural causes in 1384, having avoided the gallows and stake, unlike so many religious polemicists throughout history.
 The contemporary historian Thomas Walshingham was pleased with Wycliffe’s demise.
 He wrote how “John Wycliffe, that instrument of the devil, the enemy of the Church, the confusion of men, the idol of heresy, the mirror of hypocrisy, the nourisher of schism, was by the rightful doom of God smitten with a horrible paralysis [before he] breathed out his malicious spirit in to the abodes of hell.”

 But the death did not bring an end to the drama.
 In 1428 the Pope ordered that Wycliffe’s bones be exhumed and destroyed.
-The dust was thrown into the River Swift but it was Wycliffe’s supporters who claimed victory.
-They noted how the River Swift flows into the River Avon which flows into the River Severn which flows into the Bristol Channel which flows into the Atlantic Ocean and that therefore Wycliffe’s message – of religious independence – was now spreading throughout the world.
+The dust was thrown into the River Swift, but it was Wycliffe’s supporters who claimed victory.
+They explained how as the River Swift flows into the River Avon which flows into the River Severn which flows into the Bristol Channel which flows into the Atlantic Ocean, Wycliffe’s message – of religious independence – was now spreading throughout the world.

 The Church was unable to prevent the flow of Wycliffe’s ideas, and Rome now permits the Bible to be translated into languages other than the (non-original) Latin.